parikhparv/TaskLog/README.md

 • Mark tasks complete: Toggle tasks as complete or incomplete with a simple click

-• Edit tasks: Update tasks using a built-in edit feature.
+• Edit tasks: Update tasks using a built-in edit feature

 • Delete tasks: Remove tasks that are no longer needed